Florida Medical Marijuana Smoking Ban: Updates

 Medical cannabis became legal in Florida in 2016, with the passing of the Florida Medical Marijuana Legalization Initiative, also known as Amendment 2.
 Rules for use and administration were outlined several months later by Senate Bill 8A.

-According to Florida state law, patients may consume medical marijuana via oils, sprays, tinctures, and vaping.
-Edibles are also allowed, but no rules have been developed for their use.
+According to Senate Bill 8A, patients could only consume medical marijuana via oils, sprays, tinctures, and vaping.
+Edibles were also allowed but, to date, no rules have been developed for their use.
 (For more information, see: Ways to Take Medical Marijuana.)

-Below, CannaMD summarizes case developments (recent updates are listed first).
+Below, CannaMD summarizes legislative developments leading to this groundbreaking change.
+(Note: Recent updates are listed first.)

 Governor Signs SB 182: March 18, 2019